Enter before 15 October!

 2

-Your application will be examined within one month of submission.
+Your request will be reviewed within one month of submission.

 3